4security/WindowsPasswordReset/README.md

 # Windows Password Reset

-A series of scripts that allow you to change passwords for local and domain users.
+A series of scripts found throughout the internet that make it easy for system administrators to reset user passwords.